 With the right workflows in place, billing your clients is quick and easy.
+One of those workflows includes using a legal billing template.
 In fact, standardizing your process with a legal billing template will help cut down on non-billable hours.
 Also, clients will find it easier to know what to expect when processing your invoices.

 Read on to understand how to set up an effective billing process.
 We’ve included a free legal billing template for you to reference.

 Billing processes may look a little different depending on the client and practice area.
 But all law firm invoices should address the following general elements:

 - Law firm details: Your identifying details—including firm name, phone number, email address, and physical address.

 - Client details: This will vary depending on your client.
 Typically an invoice is addressed to your point of contact, but some clients may give you a billing contact.